 Brown Metropolitan Housing Authority serves Brown County.

-As of the most recent VMS report, Brown Metropolitan Housing Authority manages 36 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Brown Metropolitan Housing Authority manages 37 active Housing Choice Vouchers.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2 persons and has a household income of $12,725 per year.
 88% of households were very low income (VLI) and 63% were extremely low income (ELI).
 20% of households had wages as a major source of income, 2% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 76% of households had other income (Social Security, Disability or Pension) as their major source of income.